novakov-alexey-zz/freya/README.md

 Crd(
   // CRD kind to register and watch forKind = classOf[Kerb],
-  // namespace to watch for events namespace = Namespace("test"),
+  // namespace to watch for events in namespace = Namespace("test"),
   // CRD api prefix
   prefix = "io.myorg.kerboperator",
-  // Check whether HTTP API available on startup.
-See details in Scala docs
+  // Check on startup whether current K8s is an OpenShift
   checkK8sOnStartup = true,
   // if None, then kind name is taken from case class name, i.e. Kerb customKind = Some("Kerberos"),
-  // deploy CRD on startup, if no CRD is found in K8s deployCrd = true,
+  // deploy CRD on startup, if no CRD already exists in K8s deployCrd = true,
   // short names for CRD when using kubectl, like kubectl get kr (instead of kerb) shortNames = List("kr"),